 Prius Trailer Wiring (Plug 'n' Play)

 Here is the harness to purchase.
-I found that it is a common
+I found that it is a common part (I think we can all agree that the 2002 Camry is a relatively common car), so there should be no trouble finding them.

-part, so there should be no trouble finding them.
 I marked this green and

 red one "P" for Passenger side to avoid confusion.
 Shown here is